marqu3s/vanhackathon-2016-05/README.md

 After importing the dump, adjust the `components['db']` configuration in `common/config/main.php` accordingly.

+Install the composer depencies by running: `composer update` on the root folder.

 Set document roots of your web server:

 * for api `/path/to/project/api/web/` and using a local URL of your choice, like http://api.mastermind.dev/